Ginevra King: Romance with Fitzgerald

-After this encounter in Minnesota, Ginevra returned to Westover in Connecticut, and Fitzgerald returned to Princeton in New Jersey.
-He deluged Ginevra with correspondence which pleased her as she measured her popularity "in part by which boys wrote to her and how many letters she received".
-Against his wishes, Ginevra read Fitzgerald's intimate letters aloud to her Westover classmates for their amusement.
-At one point, Ginevra asked for a photograph of him as she coyly professed to recall only that he had "yellow hair" and "blue eyes".
+After this flirtatious encounter under the stars in Minnesota, Ginevra returned to Westover in Connecticut, and Fitzgerald returned to nearby Princeton in New Jersey.
+He deluged Ginevra with correspondence which pleased her as she measured her popularity "by which boys wrote to her and how many letters she received".
+Against his wishes, Ginevra read Fitzgerald's intimate letters aloud to her Westover classmates and rival suitors for their amusement.
+At one point, Ginevra asked for a photograph of him as she coyly professed to recall only that he had "yellow hair and big blue eyes".
+Despite such coyness, Ginevra regarded Scott as among the more important of her many romantic conquests due to his handsome good looks and Princeton standing.

-The lovers corresponded for months, and they exchanged numerous photographs.
-Over time, their letters became increasingly passionate.
+The lovers corresponded for months and exchanged photographs.
+Over time, their letters became passionate.
 Ginevra began having erotic dreams about Scott and "slept with his letters" in the hope "that dreams about him would come in the night".
-Fitzgerald visited Westover several times, and Ginevra wrote in her diary that she was "madly in love with him".
-In March 1915, Fitzgerald asked Ginevra to be his date for Princeton's sophomore prom, the most anticipated social event of the year for the young writer, but Ginevra's mother forbade Ginevra to attend as the consort of the middle-class Fitzgerald.
-Undaunted by this refusal, Fitzgerald secretly visited Ginevra's Lake Forest estate in June 1915 when her parents were not home, and the unchaperoned lovers enjoyed a "midnight frolic".
+Fitzgerald visited Westover several times, and Ginevra professed in her diary to be "madly in love with him".
+In March 1915, Fitzgerald asked Ginevra to be his date for Princeton's sophomore prom, but Ginevra's mother forbade Ginevra to attend as the consort of a middle-class young man.
+"I'm so [disappointed] about the dance I can't see straight," Ginevra wrote Scott.
+Despite this setback, they met again in June in New York.
+They dined at the Ritz and saw two Broadway plays, Nobody Home and Midnight Frolic.
+Fitzgerald wrote that Ginevra "made luminous the Ritz roof on a brief passage through [New York]."

 As the months passed, King and Fitzgerald rendezvoused in different locations, and they discussed—perhaps lightheartedly—eloping.
-In February-March 1916, Fitzgerald wrote a short story titled "The Perfect Hour" in which he imagined Ginevra and himself blissfully together at last, and he mailed the love story to her by post as a token of his affection.
+In February–March 1916, Fitzgerald wrote a short story titled "The Perfect Hour" in which he imagined Ginevra and himself blissfully together at last, and he mailed the love story to her by post as a token of his affection.
 Ginevra read the story aloud to a rival suitor who generously praised Fitzgerald's writing as excellent.

 In response to Fitzgerald's "The Perfect Hour" tale, Ginevra herself wrote a Gatsby-like short story which she sent to Fitzgerald on March 6.
 In her story, she is trapped in a loveless marriage with a wealthy man yet still pines for Fitzgerald, a former lover from her past.
 The two lovers are reunited only after Fitzgerald attains enough money to take her away from her adulterous husband.
-Fitzgerald would keep Ginevra's short story with him until his death, and literary scholars have noted the plot similarities between Ginevra's story and Fitzgerald's work The Great Gatsby.
+Fitzgerald kept Ginevra's story with him until his death, and scholars have noted the plot similarities between Ginevra's story and Fitzgerald's work The Great Gatsby.